krazban/datasciencecoursera/gettingdata/README.md

-This script was created an ran under R version 3.0.2 (2013-09-25)
+This script was created an ran under R version 3.0.2 (2013-09-25) on a Windows machine.

 Only the base packages in R required to run this script.

-**Data input requirement** : Following zip file should exist in _data_ directory under current working directory or, presence of internet connection that the file could be downloaded by the script automatically.
+**Data input requirement** : Following zip file should exist in _data_ directory under current working directory or, presence of internet connection that the file could be downloaded by the script automatically. **Note:** zip file must not be decompressed.

 ```